EliahKagan/NuHello/README.md

 That applies to all files in this repository, including this README file.
-The code in this repository also has some outside dependencies—mainly [xUnit](https://xunit.net/)— which are retrieved automatically as needed.
+The code in this repository also has some outside dependencies—mainly [xUnit](https://xunit.net/)—which are retrieved automatically as needed.
 Those outside dependencies are covered by other licenses.

 ---